Plastic Part Design for Injection Molding

 - Draft in its many forms complete with examples of split, draft, etc.

-- Light surfacing and its use with plastic part design.
+- The use of lite surfacing and its use with plastic part design.

-- Add Draft to parts that currently have no Draft.
+- Add draft to parts that currently have no Draft even on STEP or IGES data.

-- Tips tricks and techniques for starting and completing plastic parts using Pro/Engineer.
+- Tips tricks and techniques for starting and completing plastic parts using Solidworks or Creo including the use of Top Down Design or Master Modeling.

-- Learn to use parameters to drive geometry relative to nominal wall thickness.
+- Learn to use global variables or parameters to drive geometry relative to nominal wall thickness to eliminate common mistakes.

 - B-Side geometry creation techniques including PEM inserts, bosses, and ribs.